EnterpriseDB/edb-ansible/README.md

 The 'postgres' Ansible collection can be installed by two different steps:

-* Ansible galaxy
+* Installing the 'postgres' Ansible Collection
-* Utilizing git to download the source code of the from the repository
+* Downloading the 'postgres' repository source code from the repository in GitHub

 Installing the 'postgres' Ansible Collection